jbar2797/Spell-Checker-for-Directories/README.md

 ### Configuration File (`config.json`)

-You can use a configuration file to specify custom dictionary words and other settings:
+You can use a configuration file to specify custom dictionary words and other settings (dictionary will be empty and git_commit will be false by default):

 ```json
 {